- Co-founder/President/Board Member, Self Advocacy Sydney Inc. 1986 – Current

 - Board Member, Intellectual Disability Rights Service Inc. 1990 – 2010

 Robert’s public work has been equally successful.
-Robert has made a significant difference to ensuring that the human rights of people with intellectual disability are acknowledged and met and to developing the knowledge, skills and confidence of people with intellectual disability.
-Robert co-founded Self Advocacy Sydney in 1986 and became a leading light in establishing the self-advocacy movement around Australia.
-Self-advocacy is about providing people with disability with the knowledge and tools to advocate for themselves, empowering them in a society in which they are significantly disadvantaged.
+He has made a significant difference to ensuring that the human rights of people with intellectual disability are acknowledged and met and to developing the knowledge, skills and confidence of people with intellectual disability.
+Robert co-founded Self Advocacy Sydney in 1986 and became a leading light in establishing the self advocacy movement around Australia.
+Self advocacy is about providing people with disability with the knowledge and tools to advocate for themselves, empowering them in a society in which they are significantly disadvantaged.
 Robert believes it is essential that people with intellectual disability have the confidence in their own abilities in order to better their lives.
 Robert has held many board positions including SAS President.

 Robert works with the Intellectual Disability Rights Service where he educates people who work in the criminal justice system about the rights of people with intellectual disability.
 He has provided education to major public services like RailCorp.

-In 1987 Robert became one of the first people with intellectual disability to be elected to the Board of NSW Council for Intellectual Disability.
-As the former Chairperson of NSW Council for Intellectual Disability, and current Vice-Chair/Board Member, Robert has engaged in education, advocacy and lobbying.
+In 1987, Robert Strike became one of the first people with intellectual disability to be elected to the Board of NSW Council for Intellectual Disability.
+As the former Chairperson of NSW Council for Intellectual Disability, Robert has engaged in education, advocacy and lobbying.
 He meets with government Ministers and politicians championing major policy issues.
 Every service provider, case worker, professional or government official who has met Robert has an enhanced appreciation of the needs, interests and abilities of people with intellectual disability.

 Robert has also co-authored many publications.
 In 2009 Robert’s work was recognised when the Hon Jenny Macklin MP presented him with the Minister’s Lifetime Achievement Award at the National Disability Awards.